ringo/ringojs.org/site/documentation/package_descriptors.md

 # package.json descriptors

 Each package must provide a package descriptor with the name `package.json`.
 The descriptor holds metadata and detailed information about the package.
-It's used by tools like `rp` to install the package and to resolve dependencies.
+It's used by tools like `ring-admin install` to install the package and to resolve dependencies.
 The `package.json` file must be valid JSON, not just a JavaScript object literal.

 ## Example